-Standard & Poor's has assigned its municipal bond rating of "\\\\" to the Bonds.
+S&P Global Ratings has assigned its municipal bond rating of "" to the Bonds.
 Such rating reflects only the views of the rating agency and any desired explanation of the significance of such rating should be obtained from the rating agency.
 Generally, a rating agency bases its rating on the information and materials furnished to it and on investigations, studies and assumptions of its own.